Truist Bank Review 2023

 at Truist

-Truist Bank is among the largest U.S. banks in terms of total assets, which is surprising considering how new it is.
-But while Truist doesn’t have widespread recognition, it stands as a compelling option for those who want an alternative to the giants.
+Truist Bank is among the largest U.S. banks in total assets, which is surprising considering how new it is.
+But while Truist doesn’t have widespread recognition, it is a compelling option for those who want an alternative to the giants.

 In this post, you’ll learn everything you can expect from banking with Truist, including its popular account options and most impressive features.
 We’ll also weigh its pros and cons.
-From there, you should have a pretty good idea of whether or not you can trust your money with Truist.
+Truist Bank reviews should give you a pretty good idea of whether or not you can trust your money with Truist, and that’s what we aim for with this post.

 What is Truist Bank?

-Unlike many of the big banks we review, which tend to date back a century or longer, Truist was established just a few years ago in 2019.
+Unlike many big banks we review, which tend to date back a century or longer, Truist was established in 2019.

-While it might sound strange for such a big bank to be so new, the explanation is simple: Truist Bank is the result of a merger between BB&T and SunTrust Bank.
-Both of these banks trace their roots back to the late 1800s.
-In coming together, they created Truist Financial, which is currently the tenth-largest bank in the U.S.
+While it might sound strange for such a big bank to be so new, the explanation is simple: Truist Bank resulted from a merger between BB&T and SunTrust Bank.
+Both of these banks trace their roots back to the late 1800s, and in coming together, they created Truist Financial, a top ten bank in the U.S.

 1. Alabama